 What’s interesting about Kakeibo is it pays attention to both the exterior physical environment as well as the interior emotional experience:

-The goal of Kakebo is not to prevent emotional purchases; it is to increase the awareness of the role that emotion plays in the purchasing decisions for both spouses.
+The goal of Kakebo is not to inhibit emotional decisions, or prevent emotional purchases.
+It is rather to increase the awareness of the role that emotion plays in the purchasing decisions for both spouses.
 It also helps align financial decisions with your larger, long-term values as a couple and family.

 It might not be too much of a stretch to suggest that the incredibly high savings rate in modern Japan is due to the profound impact of Hani’s cultural legacy on Japanese household economics.